Star Trek: Starship Creator: Reception

-Review aggregator GameRankings has given Starship Creator a rating of 60%, based on a single review.
 James Lileks reviewed the original release of the game for the Star Tribune.
 He criticised the lack of end product to the game, in that there was no point at which it was completed.
 He described it as "It's just a thing to goof around with, if you're so inclined and have no life."
 The German magazine GameStar gave Starship Creator a rating of 30%, calling it an "idiosyncratic piece of software" that would irritate gamers, and is only of interest to Star Trek fans who want to debate the differences between starship classes.
 PC Games, another German magazine, gave the game a score of 27%, saying that it was a good idea overall but the graphics execution and unimaginative gameplay resulted in a poor game.
 The review in Macworld gave the game a rating of three out of five and criticised the lack of gameplay once a mission was launched, describing the player as a "mere spectator".